-Teach Mental Health course is designed for teacher candidates currently in Faculties of Education and, for educators currently working in schools, including classroom teachers, administrators and other specialized roles such as Resource or Learning Support Teachers, for examples.
-Developed by education and mental health professionals, this seven-module (8 to 10 hours), self-paced course offers a foundation of mental health literacy, including effective strategies to use in educational settings and, in one’s own life.
+Teach Mental Health course is designed for teacher candidates currently in Faculties of Education and for educators currently working in schools, including classroom teachers, administrators, and other specialized roles such as Resource or Learning Support Teachers.
+Developed by education and mental health professionals, this seven-module (8 to 10 hours), self-paced course offers a foundation of mental health literacy, including effective strategies to use in educational settings and in one’s own life.

 The modules are: